Lesson 8: Baseline

-Now that you've create the WBS structure of your project and the planning process is almost finished, you can set a baseline for your project.
+Now that you've created the WBS structure of your project and the planning process is almost finished, you can set a baseline for your project.
 You can set a baseline after you finished planning your project or you can set one after you finished a critical phase of your project and the baseline will contain information about the tasks, resources and assignments within their phase.
 The project baseline should always come in-between the planning phase and the start of the project.
 You should only re-baseline when you have major changes in your project such as: delays, overrun of budget or loss of key resources.
 The right place in time to do the first baseline is when the initial planning is done and the budget is approved.
 Set a baseline for your project so that you can track its progress against the original project plan.
 A baseline is a reference point for the project schedule.
+An interim plan is a set of current project data that you save after the project begins and that you can compare against the baseline.

 A project baseline is an initial snapshot of your schedule when you first save your project information to track progress and compare your updates.
 Baselines help you visualize and attain your project schedule, work and cost objectives.
 It is very useful especially in the case of small projects that use agile development, so they need to know in each week which is the difference between the original plan and the current status.

 A baseline is a static copy of plan data that's compared with actual and current data.
 It refers to a set of data about project that represents state before the work actually began.
 Baselines helps you compare actual vs. planned.
 Baseline your schedule means taking a copy of your schedule and set aside for comparison later on.
 It is a snapshot/a picture of your project at a particular moment in time.